Many things matter about a neighborhood, but the first thing most people notice

 and sounds of.

-Furthermore, with a real estate vacancy rate of only 0.8%, the Palmetto Bay Village Center neighborhood has a lower vacancy rate than 95.8% of U.S. neighborhoods, a very elite group.
+Furthermore, real estate in the Palmetto Bay Village Center neighborhood is almost exclusively owner-occupied.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 95.3% of U.S. neighborhoods.
+If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
+With a real estate vacancy rate of only 0.8%, the Palmetto Bay Village Center neighborhood has a lower vacancy rate than 95.8% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 Notable & Unique: People

-the Palmetto Bay Village Center neighborhood is wealthier than 98.2%
+Palmetto Bay Village Center neighborhood.
+Real estate here is exceedingly

 As one would expect in a considerably wealthy neighborhood such as this,